Chagos Resource Hub

 Dear [MP],

-I am writing as your constituent to ask that you strongly oppose the Government’s decision to transfer sovereignty of the Chagos Islands, including Diego Garcia, to Mauritius.
-This decision betrays the displaced Chagossians and undermines the UK's national security and the strategic interests of the West.
+I am writing as your constituent to ask that you strongly oppose the deal transferring sovereignty of the Chagos Islands, including Diego Garcia, to Mauritius when it is debated in Parliament.

-I urge you to challenge this decision in Parliament.
+I urge you to challenge and oppose this deal in Parliament.
 The UK must retain sovereignty over the islands, defend Diego Garcia, and consult the Chagossians.

 Yours sincerely,